 Please consult your healthcare team if you have any questions about this study information.
 Remember, your healthcare team is the single best source of medical advice regarding your treatment.

-In the first analysis,* 55% of people (39 out of 71) reached either complete or partial remission.
+In the 1-year analysis, 55% of people (39 out of 71) reached either complete or partial remission.

 MONJUVI is outpatient treatment.
 You can receive MONJUVI in a nearby clinic or infusion center.
 This means you can choose to stay with your current healthcare team and begin treatment as soon as you’re ready.